MelSumner/ember-a11y-roadmap/rfc-research/dialogs/modals.md

 This could be an optional feature that the user opts into, the same way they opt into removing the application template wrapper.

+## Drawbacks
+- Inert has to be used as a polyfill right now- browser vendor implementation seems to be stalled
+- The [Issues](https://github.com/WICG/inert/issues) with inert should be considered

 ## Alternatives
 - have an officially supported addon - ember-a11y-modal
 - screen for common failures through linting